webxl/grunt-reload/README.md

 ## Documentation

-This plugin provides two grunt tasks: 'reload' and 'reloadServer'. 'reload' is designed to be called via the watch task configuration. 'reloadServer' is designed to be called on the command-line along with the watch task.
+This plugin provides the grunt task 'reload'.
+The 'reload' task is designed to be called via the watch task configuration and before the watch command in a custom task, such as default, in order to start the server.

 The reload task tells the page to refresh itself via websocket connection between the reloadServer task and the reloadClient.js that is appended to the requested html file.
 When the watch task detects a changed file, it will process its configured tasks, which should include the 'reload' task if it is setup like the example below.